If there’s one thing you know about search engine optimization (SEO), it’s that content matters.

 To make content that can fulfill this, you need to accomplish a few separate missions.
 First, you need to know what your users want and what they intend to do.
 Second, you need to know how to fulfill that intent.
 Third, you need to create content that successfully appeals to these users and allows them to accomplish what they want to accomplish.

-There are four primary types of intent around which you can create content:
+There are four primary types of intent around which you can create quality content:

 - Informational.
 Users with informational motivations are looking for answers to specific questions.
 For example, they might want to know why all the dinosaurs died out; properly informative content will answer users’ most pressing questions on this topic.